ninjudd/cake/README.md

     cake kill      ;; Kill running cake jvm processes.
 Use -9 to force. cake killall   ;; Kill all running cake jvm processes for all projects. cake log       ;; Tail the cake log file.
-Optionally pass the number of lines of history to show. cake upgrade   ;; Upgrade cake to the most current version.
+Optionally pass the number of lines of history to show.

 [Default Task Documentation](http://wiki.github.com/ninjudd/cake/default-tasks)